ninsajala/Project-1-PANDEMIC-game/README.md

 - the player on the bottom
 - the coronaviruses coming from the top
 - outside the canvas frame: instructions of the game

+--- once player looses all the immunitinty --------->

+- a big image of a mean coronavirus appears looking at YOU!